vbocan/IPFLang/article/IPFLang_CSI_Article.md

 - **base_ap.ipf**: African Regional Intellectual Property Organization (ARIPO) member states (19 countries)
 - **base_oa.ipf**: African Intellectual Property Organization (OAPI) member states (17 countries)

-Individual jurisdiction files (`PCT-XX.ipf` where XX is the ISO country code) either stand alone or inherit from and extend their regional base using the COMPOSE directive.
-For example, `PCT-RO.ipf` (Romania) composes with `bases/base_ep.ipf` to inherit EPO validation requirements while adding OSIM-specific national phase fees.
-This hierarchical organization eliminates duplication while allowing country-specific customizations.
+Individual jurisdiction files either stand alone or inherit from and extend their regional base using the COMPOSE directive.

-The test suite includes `RealWorldValidationTests.cs` with synthetic USPTO and EPO fee schedule models demonstrating the language's capability to represent complex, multi-tiered fee structures with entity-based discounts, excess claim calculations, and temporal versioning.
+The test suite includes synthetic USPTO and EPO fee schedule models demonstrating the language's capability to represent complex, multi-tiered fee structures with entity-based discounts, excess claim calculations, and temporal versioning.
 These tests validate the DSL engine's computational correctness but use representative fee values rather than exact current schedules, as official fee schedules are updated annually and vary by jurisdiction.

 ### 7.3 Test Suite